duplonicus/monitor-switcher/README.md

    switchmon
    ```

-**Note**: Replace `$PSScriptRoot` with the full path to your monitor_switcher folder if the function doesn't work from other directories.

 ## How It Works

 ### Monitor Switching
-- Toggles between display 1 and display 4
+- Toggles between chosen displays in `config.json`
-- Uses NirCmd's `setprimarydisplay` command
+- Uses MultiMonitorTool's `/SetPrimary` command
-- Automatically moves all windows to the new primary monitor using MultiMonitorTool
+- Automatically moves all windows to the new primary monitor using MultiMonitorTool's `/MoveWindow Primary All` command
-- State is stored in `%USERPROFILE%\SwapMonitorsLog.txt`
+- State is stored in `./SwapMonitorsLog.txt` by default

 ### Audio Switching
 - Toggles between "TV" and "Headphones" audio devices
 - Uses NirCmd's `setdefaultsounddevice` command
-- State is stored in `%USERPROFILE%\SwapAudioLog.txt`
+- State is stored in `./SwapAudioLog.txt` by default

-### MultiMonitorTool Integration
-- Automatically moves all open windows to the new primary monitor
-- Uses MultiMonitorTool's `/MoveWindow` command with "All" parameter
-- Ensures seamless transition when switching between desk and TV setups

 ## Configuration